Why Sexual Reproduction? What'sNEW

 Another vital advantage comes with sexual reproduction.
 It depends on a process of genetic recombination called "gene conversion."
 Consider the following problem: as we know, in multicelled animals most DNA is silent.
 Neo-Darwinists call it "junk DNA," assumed to be the leftovers of previous evolution.
 Natural selection cannot prevent mistakes from accumulating in silent DNA — there's no expressed feature to affect the struggle for survival.
 Nor can having two copies of the gene offer any protection, by itself — neither copy is expressed so there's no "working" copy to be dominant.
 Both copies would be equally subject to the accumulation of errors.
 Of course, if the silent DNA will always be silent, it won't ever matter.
 But if any of the silent DNA is ever to be used in the future, it needs protection against the accumulation of errors.
 Cosmic Ancestry holds that at least some of the silent DNA is for future use.

-The Cosmic Ancestry paradigm proposes that the genetic instructions for big evolutionary steps are installed by viruses or other lateral transfer mechanisms, and that some of the steps require several genes — so many that they cannot be installed all at once but only in stages.
-During the long installation process, the not-yet-activated DNA would be silent.
-To be useful in the future, this silent DNA would definitely need protection against the accumulation of errors.
+The Cosmic Ancestry paradigm proposes that the genetic instructions for big evolutionary steps are installed by viruses or other lateral transfer mechanisms, and that some of the steps require several genes — so many that they could hardly be installed all at once but more easily in stages.
+During the installation process, the not-yet-activated DNA would be silent.
+To be useful in the future, this silent DNA would need protection against the accumulation of errors.

 Among the working genes of sexually reproducing creatures, gene conversion can alter one version of a gene to match the other version.
-A defective gene can be edited to match the nondefective version of the gene by this process (12.5):
+Thus, a defective gene can be edited to match the nondefective version of the gene (12.5):

 Occasionally... one of the two copies of the paternal allele [version] has been changed to a copy of the maternal allele.
 This phenomenon is known as gene conversion.
 It often occurs in association with genetic recombination events, and it is thought to be important in the evolution of certain genes....
 Gene conversion is thought to be a straightforward consequence of the mechanisms of general recombination and DNA repair.